-Graduation Requirements - ECC and MCC award the degrees of Associate in Arts, Associate in Science, Associate in Professional Studies, Associate in Applied Science, and Associate in General Studies.
+Graduation Requirements - ECC and MCC award the degrees of Associate of Arts, Associate of Science, Associate of Professional Studies, Associate of Applied Science, and Associate of General Studies.
 Additionally, diplomas and certificates are awarded to students who successfully complete specific vocational-technical programs.
 Full requirements of the chosen program must be met; adjustments will be made in instances where programs have changed and courses are no longer available.